 Post Traumatic Stress Disorder Therapy

 Below you will find information about what PTSD is, its symptoms and how best to successfully treat Post Traumatic Stress Disorder.
-This information is provided by PTSD expert Steve B. Reed, LPC, LMSW, LMFT.
-Steve has been working with PTSD and anxiety issues for decades.
+This information is provided by psychostherapist Steve B. Reed, LPC, LMSW, LMFT.
+Steve has been working with anxiety issues for decades.
 He is an expert in the field and has:

-- Provided training at the Ohio State University Medical School on his treatment approach to relieving PTSD
+- Provided training at the Ohio State University Medical School on his treatment approach to anxiety, panic attacks and phobias

-- Taught professional seminars in Texas, Oklahoma, Massachusetts, Ohio, Arizona, California and Georgia to therapists wanting to learn his PTSD therapy methods
+- Taught professional seminars in Texas, Oklahoma, Massachusetts, Ohio, Arizona, California and Georgia to therapists wanting to learn his anxiety disorder methods

-- Presented at the Anxiety and Depression Association of America on PTSD treatment
+- Presented at the Anxiety and Depression Association of America on Anxiety treatment

 - Given keynote lectures at conferences in Canada and Germany on this topic